-Editor’s Note -This story was written the day after Willie Randolph was fired by Mets – MH
+Editor’s Note -This story was mostly written the day after Willie Randolph was fired by Mets in 2008 – MH

 Later that year, after the white-hot venom of the Mets’ fan base had erupted for several months, the Mets decided that Omar Minaya would fix all of the Mets’ problems, repair the front office, and circle the wagons.
 At first, he did.
 Then he made the mistake of hiring Tony Bernazard as his assistant.

-He never wanted to undermine his good friend Omar Minaya, but his actions and behavior have had the same result.
+He never wanted to undermine his good friend Omar Minaya (insert sarcasm font), but his actions and behavior have had the same result.
 Even better, like Goldis, he has – for the most part — put enough of his cronies in place so that any criticism – or corroboration – is virtually non-existent.

 Let’s rewind back to July 30, 2004.

 The day before the Kazmir trade was made.
-Several days earlier, noted columnist Bob Klapisch was on MSGSportsDesk discussing a trade rumor that had the Mets considering trading Scott Kazmir in exchange for The D-Ray’s Victor Zambrano.
-The emerging Internet community reacted with outrage, stating the Mets would never make that deal, etc. They also added that Klapisch “made it up”.
+Several days earlier, noted columnist Bob Klapisch was on MSG SportsDesk discussing a trade rumor that had the Mets considering trading Scott Kazmir in exchange for The D-Ray’s Victor Zambrano.
+The then-emerging internet community (a Bronze Age #MetsTwitter if you will) reacted with outrage, stating the Mets would never make that deal, etc. They also added that Klapisch “made it up.”

-At the time, I was working at the Associated Press, knew of Klapsich’s reputation (which was excellent) and started checking with all of my contacts with the Mets’ Minor Leagues to see why they were considering dealing their top pitching prospect, who was rated by Baseball America as the a Top 5 blue chipper in all of baseball.
+At the time, I was working at the Associated Press, knew of Klapsich’s reputation (which was excellent) and started checking with all of my contacts with the Mets’ minor leagues to see if and why they were considering dealing their top pitching prospect, who was rated by Baseball America as a Top 5 blue-chipper in all of baseball.

-The answer was Al Goldis.
-I got this info at 11:30 pm EDT on July 29th, spent the next few hours writing the story and publishing it on the then-Mets Inside Pitch website (now insidepitchmagazine.com).
+The answer was Goldis.
+I got this info at 11:30 p.m.
+EDT on July 29, spent the next few hours writing the story and published it on the then-Mets Inside Pitch website (now insidepitchmagazine.com).
 Here is the relevant body of that article:

 Yet, it appears that’s exactly what is happening…(as) sources indicate that Mets’ owner Fred Wilpon is starting to tune out Duquette at the worst possible time of the year.